-Digital forensic investigation from more than 22,000 mobile devices including smartphones, tablets, cellular phones, smartwatches and portable GPS devices.
+Digital forensic investigations from more than 22,000 working and non-working mobile devices including smartphones, tablets, cellular phones, smartwatches and portable GPS devices.

 OUR CAPABILITIES INCLUDE:

 - Physical data extraction from more than 5,000 mobile devices, including:

 - Android devices while bypassing pattern lock (password/PIN) by using custom boot-loaders enabling accurate and forensically sound data recoveries from more than 2,300 devices including HTC, Motorola, Samsung Galaxy S, SII, SIII, S4, S5, S6, S6 Edge and Note 5.

 - Most Apple IO devices.

 - Access to locked devices by bypassing, revealing or disabling the user lock code.

 - BlackBerry® devices running OS 4-7 with exclusive decoding: BBM data, apps, emails, Bluetooth etc.